yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/performance.md

 ## Load balancing across disks

 When multiple disks are available for storage, DocDB will distribute the SST and WAL files of various tablets of tables  evenly across the attached disks on a per-table basis.
-This load distribution (also known as striping), ensures that each disk handles an even amount of load for each table.
+This load distribution (also known as striping) ensures that each disk handles an even amount of load for each table.

 ## Backups and snapshots